Cumulocity-IoT/cumulocity-data-points-map-widget-plugin/README.md

 *  **Cluster Map:** User can switch to cluster map.

-*  **Select Measurements:**  Based on selected assets or devices, this field will be populated with available measurements/data points.
-User can select any one measurement which is applicable for selected device or group of devices.
+*  **Add Data point:**  Based on selected assets or devices, this field will be populated with available devices to select data points.
+User can select any one data point which is applicable for selected device or group of devices.